ASU Computer Gaming Program in Nation’s Top 50

 This is the second time that Angelo State has been featured by the Princeton Review, also making the publication’s list of the “Best 371 Colleges” nationally for 2010.

 This year is the first time Princeton Review has generated a list dedicated to computer game design, and the research was done in conjunction with GamePro magazine.
-The Top 50 list will appear in the April issue of GamePro andwww.gamepro.com.
-An article on the new list, including ASU, was published in USA Today.
+The Top 50 list will appear in the April issue of GamePro and is already available online at www.princetonreview.com/gamedesign.
+An article on the new list, including ASU, was published in USA Today and is available here.

 “We salute Angelo State and the other outstanding institutions on our list for their exemplary work in game design education,” said Robert Franek, Princeton Review publisher.
 “It has long been our mission to help students research and get into the education programs best for them.
 For the burgeoning numbers of students aspiring to careers in the rapidly growing field of game design and the companies that will need their creative talents, we hope our list will inspire many wonderful candidates to apply to these programs.”